kchapelier/PRWM/README.md

 http://www.kchapelier.com/prwm/examples/obj2prwm.html

+A basic GUI for obj2prwm.
 Drag and drop an OBJ file (with triangles only) and convert it to PRWM.

 ### Convert SVG to PRWM

 http://www.kchapelier.com/prwm/examples/svg2prwm.html

+A basic GUI for svg2prwm.
 Drag and drop an SVG file and convert its path to PRWM.

 ## Legacy